Rilmxp/Veggie-Menu/README.md

 # PROJECT NOTES

+resets at 01:00 am.

 ## Homepage

-- responsiveness, SEO, links, Routers.
+- responsiveness, last section SEO.
-- carousel pictures sizes depending on device.
-- carousel first image click and place on Recipes or Recipe Search.
+- recipecard use nonoid for keys.

 carousel with welcome message, maybe link to https://www.webmd.com/about-webmd-policies/default.htm website (what's a healthy diet without a healthy lifestyle?
 Boost up your health with knowledge at webmd.com. another one.Or instead invite to login to save your recipes.